CSc-71010-Spring-2025/Syllabus/syllabus.md

 ## Email

 Emails to the instructor must be via a CUNY GC email address for FERPA reasons.
-Please post all class-related discussion on Bb.
-Also, please ensure that your *correct* email address is entered into the [CUNY Blackboard][Blackboard].
+Please ensure that your *correct* email address is entered into the [CUNY Blackboard][Blackboard].

 ## Bulletin Board